Meteor-Community-Packages/meteor-link-accounts/README.md

 ## Next Steps
 * Look into work with Apollo (graphQL)
 * Look into merge into meteor/accounts.
-* Update to be more open and catch up to current state of Javascript
+* Update to be more open

 ## Goals
 * Link additional social network accounts.